-Michael E. Scott chairs Nutter's Real Estate Department, is a member of the firm’s Development, Land Use and Permitting practice group, and serves on the firm’s Executive Committee.
+Michael E. Scott is a partner in Nutter's Real Estate Department.
+He is also member of the firm’s Development, Land Use and Permitting practice group, and serves on the firm’s Executive Committee.
 He works out of the firm’s Boston and Hyannis offices.
 Michael represents developers, corporate, institutional and municipal clients in all aspects of commercial development, acquisition, disposition and repositioning of assets.
 He has significant experience in matters involving zoning and land use, regulatory permitting and real estate development.
 He represents industrial, chemical and oil companies to create environmental remedial strategies for properties impacted by contaminants and help position such properties for productive reuse.
 Michael’s background includes extensive environmental litigation experience.
 He has acted as principal counsel on numerous multi-party complex cases.

 Michael has represented clients involved in mixed-use projects, retail, hotels, multifamily housing, hospitals, senior housing, and marinas.
 He has particular experience in economic development projects and represents buyers and sellers of contaminated properties (brownfields).
 He provides counsel on issues involving corporate structure, economic development and tax-incentive programs, liability avoidance and the availability of financing, grants and insurance.
 Michael writes and speaks frequently on real estate development issues.

 - Representing national grocery store chain with projects throughout New England

 - Representing national retail center owner on the redevelopment of an underutilized life style center

 - Lead counsel and Executive Board member of OpenCape, a fiber optic infrastructure entity, for the permitting and construction of a core fiber optic backbone network throughout Cape Cod and southeastern Massachusetts